I think that maybe 99 percent of all pilgrims (Peregrinos) sleep in albergues while walking Camino de Santiago.

-But let’s group those albergues 🙂
+But let’s group those albergues.

 There are, I would say, three types of albergues: private, public, free.
-You may find that there are other names like: association albergues, parochial albergues, but most of them fit in these three groups.
+You may find that there are other names like association albergues, parochial albergues, but most of them fit in these three groups.

 Public albergues are mostly cheaper than private albergues and the cost is usually 5 euros for a night.
 Public albergues as well are mostly pretty big, in some albergues there can sleep 100 people and more (the biggest one is just 5km from Santiago de Compostela and can fit 800 people).
 Sometimes in public albergues there are like 50 or more people in one room.
-So it’s basically pretty crowded place.
+So it’s basically a pretty crowded place.

 Most of them have kitchens, some not.
 And mostly the most modern ones, the newest ones do not have kitchens which can be pretty inconvenient.

 Private albergues belong to some people who simply do business.
-And because they are private, mostly they are more friendly, better quality stuff all around, they offer dinner for maybe 8-10 euros, home made and very delicious and all that other stuff.
+And because they are private, mostly they are more friendly, better quality stuff all around, they offer dinner for maybe 8-10 euros, homemade and very delicious and all that other stuff.

 Free albergues mostly as well belong to the municipalities and you can actually sleep for free there or leave some money voluntarily in a box left there.

-The bad thing that most of those albergues have no hot water, no heating, no kitchen, not wifi, just beds.
+The bad thing that most of those albergues have no hot water, no heating, no kitchen, no wifi, just beds.
 So if you come there wet and tired and want to cook something, that’s not a place to rest.

-I slept in a free albergue three times.
-Actually, in one free albergue in Ages I had a great time as that albergue was managed by a nun which made a free dinner for us as well.
+I slept in a free Albergue three times.
+Actually, in one free albergue in Ages, I had a great time as that albergue was managed by a nun which made a free dinner for us as well.
 Of course, then you donate some money, but it’s not a must.
-They had some mattraces on the 2nd floor to sleep on in your sleeping back, but it was very cold as well 🙂
+They had some mattraces on the 2nd floor to sleep on in your sleeping back, but it was very cold as well.

-So where to sleep?
+So Where to Sleep?

-It totally depends on your preferences 🙂
+It totally depends on your preferences.